bute88/t265_px4/README.md

 Iside that file configure the parameters for instance `KERNEL=="ttyUSB*", ATTRS{idVendor}=="0405", ATTRS{idProduct}=="8005", ATTRS{serial}=="A30472BI", SYMLINK+="telem2"`

 ##**Initializing the Agent and our Transformation Node**
+Now we can start running the agent, T265 camera, and the node transforming from camera to PX4 uORB topic /fmu/in/vehicle_visual_odometry

 Initzalizing the camera by runing in the termianl - `ros2 launch realsense2_camera rs_launch.py`